m-vdb/houseofgigs-softeng-test/README.md

 ## Evaluation

+Our goal is to know you as a developer: _how you think, how you code, how you organize_.
 We will evaluate your work by taking a closer look at the following:

 - Working demo
 - Guidelines followed
+- Developer skills
 - Necessary features: liberty is given to the developer to define them